abadid/cmsc424-spring2018/project2/README.md

 - Run `\i small.sql` to create and populate the tables.

 ### Submission Instructions

-We have provided a `answers.txt` file -- fill in your answers to the first 3 questions into that txt file.
-Submit the answer for question 4 in `trigger.sql` file.
+- Submit your answers to Q1 and Q3, (Part I, SQL query) in `queries.py`
+- Submit your answers to Q2, Q3 (Part I, PL/pgSQL Function) and Q3 (Part II) in `answers.txt`
+- Submit your answer to Q4 in `trigger.sql`

 <br />